-Sulphur-crested cockatoos are big parrots that are found in wooded areas of New Guinea and Australia.
-They have a yellow crest that stands up on the top of their head.
 They are white overall except for the underside of their wings and their tail, which has a tinge of yellow.
 They have a black or dark-gray beak, gray legs, and the ring of their eyes is whitish.
 The eye color of males is typically black, while that of females is red or brown.
 They are 44 to 55 cm (17 to 22 inches) in length.
-They can live more than 70 years in captivity, but their life in the wild is 20 to 40 years.
-They are prone to psittacine disease, which is a viral condition in which the birds lose all their feathers and grow odd shaped beaks.

 These birds have a very loud call.
 Their shriek is meant to travel to long distances through the forest.
 These birds are very often confused with the Corella that can be found in Australia.
 However, Corellas are smaller in size, do not have the yellow crest on their heads, and their beaks are of paler colors.

-These birds are considered easy to breed in captivity.
-The only thing to remember is to move the male to a different cage in case of multiple birds, because he can turn mean.
+Cockatoos are considered easy to breed in captivity.
+The only thing is to move the male to a different cage in case of multiple birds, because he can turn mean.
 It is also recommended that a large aviary is used to help prevent any accidents.
-However, instead of breeding them, adopting one that needs a home is a better option.
+Instead of breeding them, adopting one that needs a home is a better option.